patrickzib/leitmotifs/README.md

 # Usage

-The parameters of motiflets are:
+The parameters of LAMA are:

 - *n_dims* : Number of subdimensions to use
 - *k_max* : The largest expected number of repeats.
-Motiflets will search from  to  for motif sets
+LAMA will search from  to  for motif sets
 - *motif_length_range*

-Motiflets have a simple OO-API.
+LAMA has a simple OO-API.

-    ml = Motiflets(
+    ml = LAMA(
         ds_name,     # Name of the dataset
         series,      # Multidimensional time series
-        n_dims,      # Number of subdimensions to use n_jobs,      # number of parallel jobs
+        n_dims,      # Number of sub-dimensions to use n_jobs,      # number of parallel jobs
     )

-Motiflets have a unique feature to automatically find suitable values for the motif length  and set size  so, that meaningful Leitmotifs of an input TS can be found without domain knowledge.
+LAMA has a unique feature to automatically find suitable values for the motif length  and set size  so, that meaningful Leitmotifs of an input TS can be found without domain knowledge.
 The methods for determining values for  and  are based on an analysis of the extent function for different .

-## Learning the motif length
+## Learning the leitmotif length

 To learn the motif length, we may simply call: